lliendo/Radar/README.rst

 ------

 Radar is currently in ALPHA status, however its foundations are complete.
-You can take a look at the TODO.rst to have an idea what features are going to (or might) be implemented in the future.
+You can take a look at the 'Limitations' section of the documentation to have an idea what features are going to (or might) be implemented in the future.

 Supported platforms